techlahoma/broadcasting/Streaming/Streaming-Instructions.md

 ### Camera
 * Turn on camera and remove lens cap
-* Raise camera above crowd
+* Raise camera above crowd if necessary
-* Ask speaker to stand at the lectern and make sure he or she is in focus.
+* Ask speaker to stand at the lectern, and make sure he or she is in focus.
+* The top of the speaker's head should be at the top of the frame.
 * Make sure speakers are framed PRIOR to going live

 ### Microphone